sklarman/match-maker/README.md

 ```

-5) Spreading the matching score information to SKOS neighborhood concepts.
+5) Propagating the matching score information to the neighborhood SKOS concepts.

-6) training a label matching classifier using users accept-reject responses to subsequently proposed matches.
+6) Training a label matching classifier using users accept-reject responses to subsequently proposed matches.

-7) generating mappings by means of the classifier
+7) Generating mappings by means of the classifier